mohan-chinnappan-n2/mohan-chinnappan-n2.github.io/2021/ai/book/ml/src/grad_descent.md

 ## Cost function
 - It is a loss function.
+- It is a measure of how wrong the model is in terms of its ability to estimate the relationship between x and y
 - It is a measure of how far we are away from the target:
     - \\(y - (mx + b)\\)
     - Cost function :
         - \\[ f(m,b) = \frac{1}{N} \sum_{i=0}^n (y_i - (mx_i + b))^2 \\]

-- This tells us **how good** our model is at making predictions for a given set of parameters.
+- This tells us **how bad** our model is at making predictions for a given set of parameters.

 The cost function has its own curve and its own gradients.
 The slope of this curve tells us how to update our parameters (weight) to make the model more accurate.